-Other income includes interest income, income from certificates of deposit, income from available-for-sale financial assets, foreign currency exchange gains / (losses) on translation of other assets and liabilities, including marked to market gains / (losses) on foreign exchange forward and option contracts.
-During the nine months ended December 31, 2010, the interest income on deposits and certificates of deposit was \$168 million and income from available-for-sale financial assets / investments was \$5 million.
-Further, we also recorded a foreign exchange gain of \$5 million on forward and options contracts, partially offset by a foreign exchange loss of \$5 million on translation of other assets and liabilities.
-For fiscal 2010, the interest income on deposits was \$164 million and income from available-for-sale financial assets / investments was \$34 million.
-In fiscal 2010, we also recorded a foreign exchange gain of \$63 million on forward and options contracts, partially offset by a foreign exchange loss of \$57 million on translation of other assets and liabilities.
-For fiscal 2010, income from available-for-sale financials assets/investments includes \$11 million of income from sale of an unlisted equity security.
+Other income includes interest income, income from certificates of deposit, income from available-for-sale financial assets, marked to market gains / (losses) on foreign exchange forward and option contracts and foreign currency exchange gains / (losses) on translation of other assets and liabilities.
+During the three months ended June 30, 2011, the interest income on deposits and certificates of deposit was \$87 million and income from available-for-sale financial assets / investments was \$1 million.
+During the three months ended June 30, 2011, we also recorded a foreign exchange gain of \$9 million on forward and options contracts and \$1 million on translation of other assets and liabilities.
+For fiscal 2011, the interest income on deposits and certificates of deposit was \$250 million and income from available-for-sale financial assets / investments was \$5 million.
+In fiscal 2011, we also recorded a foreign exchange gain of \$13 million on forward and options contracts, partially offset by a foreign exchange loss of \$4 million on translation of other assets and liabilities.